A complete guide to planning and going on a fantastic wildlife river cruise on the Kinabatangan River near Sukau, Sabah.

 The morning cruises are my favorite.
 Though you might not spot as many monkeys, the light seems to penetrate the trees on the river banks revealing loads of hidden reptiles and also bird species.

-We were also told that it's a higher chance to spot more birds, but I think we saw just as many in the afternoons.
+We were also told that we would have a higher chance of spotting more birds, but I think we saw just as many in the afternoons.

 Keep in mind though that the chance for rain is higher during this time.
 Your guide will probably drop you back just after sunset.